-During this pandemic, spending time outside and exercising are more important than ever.
+Throughout this pandemic, spending time outside and exercising has shown to be more important than ever.
 Why not get out and get some fresh air before starting your day teleworking?
 Skating in the morning is not only a great time to experience the best ice conditions, it’s also an excellent way to avoid the crowds on the canal at the end of the day.

 Now, we’ll take you through this classic Canadian experience.
 Here’s what to expect, as you make your way along each kilometre of the world’s largest skating rink.

 The Rideau Canal Skateway is a naturally frozen ice surface.
 Its opening and closure is entirely weather dependent.
 Please check open status and ice conditions before your visit.

 KM 0 | Rideau Rest Area

 The Rideau rest area marks kilometre 0 of the Rideau Canal Skateway.
 It is a great starting point for skating, right in the heart of downtown Ottawa.

 Did you know that you can still glide down the Skateway without using skates?
 You can rent a tricycle for two at the Rideau rental kiosk, and experience the Skateway in a different way!

 You can also rent one of the red sleighs, which are perfect for carrying your belongings, or for taking parents or children who can’t skate for a ride — or just to give your legs a rest.
 Don’t forget to bring a blanket to keep sleigh passengers warm.

 Kilometre 0 is also a great place for taking selfies.
 Pose with the Parliament Buildings in the background and use the hashtags #WinterCapital and #RideauCanal.